Swaran Singh

 Sardar Swaran Singh (19 August 1907 – 30 October 1994) was an Indian politician.
 He was India's second longest-serving union cabinet minister after Jagjivan Ram.

-Early life
+Early life and family

-Swaran Singh Purewal was born on 19 August 1907 in Shankar (village) in Jalandhar district of Punjab.
-He was born in Jat (Sikh) family.
+Swaran Singh was born on 19 August 1907 in Shankar, Jalandhar district of Punjab, British India.
+He was born in Sikh family, his father Partap Singh was heavily involved in the Akali Movement and the Shiromani Gurdwara Parbandhak Committee.
+His father was also a two time MLA from Jalandhar in 1923 and 1926, and served in the British Indian Army.

-He completed his intermediate (high school) at Randhir College in Kapurthala.
-He then joined Government College, Lahore and completed a degree in physics with honors.
+He completed his intermediate high school at Randhir College in Kapurthala.
+He then joined Government College, Lahore and completed a degree in Physics with honors.
 He then worked as a lecturer in physics in Lyallpur Khalsa College.
 After leaving this job he studied law in Government law college in Lahore and received his L.L.B in 1932.

-He started a law practice near his birth village in the nearby town of Jallandhar, specialising in criminal law.
+He started a law practice near his birth village in the nearby town of Jalandhar, specialising in criminal law.

+He was married to Charan Kaur in 1925, and they had four daughters; of which Dr. Paramjeet Kaur Panag married into the Panag military family, Satwant Kaur Boparai married Swaran Singh Boparai, a soldier, I.A.S. officer and Kirti Chakra awardee of the family of Dr. Sohan Singh (a high ranking medical official turned separatist leader, who was later rehabilitated), Jasvinder Kaur who married Air Marshal Brijpal Singh Sikand and Iqbal Kaur Sidhu who married Gurbakshish Singh Sidhu (G.B.S Sidhu), a high-ranked I.P.S. officer and prominent author.

 Political career

 The early days

 In 1930s he joined the Akali Dal political party and by the mid forties he was a prominent leader in the mid-1940s.
 He played an important role in the compromise between the Indian national congress party and the Akali Dal in the early 1940s.

 Just before the 1946 elections, the Panthic Party was formed with Baldev Singh as the leader and Singh was elected its deputy leader.
 In 1946 he was elected a member of the Punjab legislative assembly.
 He then became parliamentary secretary to the Punjab Coalition government.

 He was a member of the Punjab Partition Committee where he played an important role.

 On 15 August 1947, the day of Indian Independence he was sworn in as Home Minister in the cabinet of the state of Punjab.
 At the same time the capital of the Punjab was shifted from Shimla to Jalandhar.

 On 13 May 1952 he resigned his position here when Jawaharlal Nehru included him in the central cabinet.